Safe Environments for Children and other Vulnerable People

 Personnel in prescribed positions or in other professional roles, such as social workers or psychologists, are mandated notifiers under legislation.
 Mandated notifiers are obliged to report suspicions that a child or young person may be at risk to the Child Abuse Report Line (CARL) on 13 14 78 or via the Online child protection reporting system.

-Local Area Heads (Branches / Schools / Institutes), program co-ordinators, contract managers, hiring managers and research chief investigators supervising personnel must ensure that relevant child safety and reporting training is included in a Training Needs Analysis and Training Plan for any personnel with statutory reporting obligations (as set out in Chapter 5 of the Children and Young People (Safety) Act 2017 (SA) ) or as appropriate for the assessed risk.
+Local Area Heads (Branches / Schools / Institutes), program co-ordinators, contract managers, hiring managers, volunteers and research chief investigators supervising personnel must ensure that relevant child safety and reporting training is included in a Training Needs Analysis and Training Plan for any personnel with statutory reporting obligations (as set out in Chapter 5 of the Children and Young People (Safety) Act 2017 (SA) ) or as appropriate for the assessed risk.
 This includes training for mandated notifiers.

 Are there any implications for research projects involving children or vulnerable people?